Turkey seeks EU visa deal for cooperation on migrants

 But embracing Turkey and especially Erdogan presents EU leaders with dilemmas.
 In years of talks on Turkey joining the bloc, the EU has constantly said Ankara fails to respect human rights and many accuse Erdogan of further undermining them.

-"In our neighbourhood, we are not asking any more for fundamental rights after the Arab Spring," said a senior EU political leader.
+"In our neighborhood, we are not asking any more for fundamental rights after the Arab Spring," said a senior EU political leader.
 "We are asking for stability."

 Many, notably in Berlin and Paris, doubt the wisdom of ever letting such a populous, poorer and Muslim country into the Union.
 Yet the EU is desperate now for Turkey's help and ready to meet some of Erdogan's demands, notably for easier travel for Turks to the EU, economic cooperation and diplomatic goodwill.